Diversity at Collingwood

 An LGBTQ+ student group also meets regularly and is facilitated by Miss Castro-Iglesias and Mrs Tidley.

 Subject leaders have audited their existing curriculum and identified additional opportunities to address diversity, inclusion and anti-racism in their subject areas in 2021-2022.
+An example of the topics covered for a range of subjects can be viewed by clicking on the 'Examples of Topics Studied in Subjects' page (on left hand side of this page).

 We have also added relevant themes and topics to our PSHE, assembly and tutor time ‘thought for the week’ programmes to further raise awareness.